julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 - blessing the first milk of spring animals
 - forbidding strangers from touching milking tools

-In parts of the Balkans, women circled milk pails with burning embers or smoke to protect them from the evil eye.
+In parts of the Balkans, women circled milk pails with burning embers or **[Herbal Smoke to Protect Them From the Evil Eye](/herbs-that-keep-out-evil-eye/)**.

 In Ireland and Scotland, milk was sometimes sprinkled at thresholds before dawn during seasonal festivals.